Swimrun Paddles -

 Updated January 2025

-Swimrun Paddles are pretty much essential items for most swimrun events.
+Swimrun Paddles are important items for most swimrun events.
 Having said that, I used webbed neoprene gloves for my first event as I was not confident enough to use hand paddles in a race.
-But after that, I changed over to some green Speedo paddles with a bigger surface area.
+But after that, I did some research, and changed over to some green Speedo paddles with a bigger surface area.

 "BUT WHERE'S THE SCIENCE?"
 I hear you ask.
 "WHAT IS THE RESEARCH EVIDENCE BEHIND SWIM PADDLES?"

 To be honest, there hasn't been a lot of reliable scientific research into the optimal size and shape of swimrun paddles.
-BUT there has been enough research to make an informed choice about the best paddles for YOU!
+BUT there has been enough research to help you to make an informed choice about the best paddles!

-There are THREE things to look at; The surface area of the paddle, the curvature of the paddle, and the outline of the paddle in plan view (ie looking down from above).
+There are FOUR things to look at; The surface area of the paddle, the curvature of the paddle, the outline of the paddle in plan view (ie looking down from above), and whether the paddle has any holes in the body in addition to the strap-retaining holes.

 Two Swimrun competitors swimming together at Ötillö Engadin in Switzerland, wearing green tops and caps.Neoprene webbed gloves - not as crazy as might first appear - Even a small increase in surface area is effective!